 - Anaplastology methods

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) reports illustrators among craft and fine artists.
-Craft and fine artists, including painters, sculptors and illustrators, are projected to see a three percent growth in employment from 2012-2022, according to the BLS.
-The average annual salary of fine artists, including painters, sculptors and illustrators, was $51,120 in May 2014.
+Craft and fine artists, including painters, sculptors and illustrators, are projected to see a two percent growth in employment from 2014-2024, according to the BLS.
+The average annual salary of fine artists, including painters, sculptors and illustrators, was $54,170 in May 2015.